Wills Power of Attorney Legal Advice How it Works Pricing

 2. What is the intention behind the document?

-Intent is one of the most important components courts will consider when deciding whether or not a will is valid.
-To determine whether the document was intended to be used as a will the court will consider where the document was stored, who had access to it and how much time elapsed between its creation and the writer’s death.
+To determine whether the document was intended to be used as a will the court will consider where the document was stored, who had access to it and how much time elapsed between its creation and the writer's death.
+At this time, the court may also consider testamentary capacity of the deceased at the time of writing.

 3. Does the document set out the deceased person’s testamentary wishes

-The document must include details explaining that it should be used as an official testamentary document upon the writer’s death.
-This could include a written directive clarifying that it is a will or details around appointing an executor.
+The document must include details and clear instructions explaining that it should be used as an official testamentary document upon the writer's death.

-Is an informal will valid?
+Is an informal Will valid?

-The court will ultimately decide whether or not an informal will is considered a valid testamentary document.
-Each situation is dealt with on a case-by-case basis, meaning the outcome will vary depending on the specific circumstances.
 To improve your chance of having the Will validated, it is important to gather as much evidence as possible to support your claim.
-This could take the form of witness statements, text messages, email correspondence, or communication between the deceased and a solicitor prior to their death.
+This could take the form of statements from witnesses, text messages, email correspondence, or communication between the deceased and a solicitor prior to their death.

 The success and failures of informal Wills